dice-cyfronet/lobcder-automount/doc/MANUAL.md

 Content
 -------

-lobcder-automount contains:
+`lobcder` contains:

 - `/etc/lobcder` with scripts and config files
     - `lobcder.conf` defines variables used in scripts
-    - `get_ticket.sh` contains function used to download ticket with token from user_data
+    - `get_ticket.sh` contains function used to download ticket with token from user data
-    - `parse_ticket.sh` contains function used to parse ticket to get toketn from user_daa
+    - `parse_ticket.sh` contains function used to parse ticket to get toketn from user data
     - `short_token.sh` contains function to short token
-- `/etc/init.d/lobcder` init config scripts

 Variables
 ---------